 Battle Royale by Koushun Takami and Yuji Oniki (Translator)

 A class of junior high school student is taken to a deserted island where they are forced to kill one another until only one survivor is left.
-Everyone compares The Hunger Games to this book, but we heard that Battle Royale puts that book to shame.
+Everyone compares this most dystopian of the Halloween books to The Hunger Games, but we heard that Battle Royale puts that book to shame.

 Certain Dark Things by Silvia Moreno-Garcia